ExaChem/exachem/docs/user_guide/coupledcluster.rst

    * :strong:`0`: Only computes the bare Hamiltonian.
    * :strong:`1`: Computes level 0 plus the single commutator of F and V and double commutator of F.
    * :strong:`2`: Computes level 1 plus the double commutator of V and triple commutator of F.

+:qflow_cycles: ``[default=100]`` An integer that specifies the number of QFlow cycles.
+A single QFlow cycle computes all of the effective Hamiltonians of a given size given by nactive_oa, nactive_ob, nactive_va, and nactive_vb and then call solvers to update the global pool of cluster amplitudes.
+:qflow_threshold: ``[default=1e-3]`` Specifies the convergence threshold for the energy of the leading active space of the QFlow cycles.
+The QFlow cycles are converged when the difference between the current and previous energy is less than qflow_threshold.

 EOMCCSD
 ~~~~~~~